Enabling Self-management and Coping with Arthritic Pain using Exercise

-ESCAPE-pain was originally delivered by physiotherapists in hospital outpatient departments but it need not be limited to clinical environments.
-The programme is now also available in numerous gyms, leisure centres and community halls, and can be delivered by both healthcare and exercise professionals.
+The ESCAPE-pain programme is delivered in hospital outpatient departments, gyms, leisure centres and community halls, and can be facilitated by both healthcare and exercise professionals.

 The programme is delivered to small groups of people twice a week, for six weeks (total 12 classes).
 There are two components to the programme: